grodansparadis/can4vscp_kelvin_ntc10k/readme.txt

 This is the readme file for the Kelvin NTC10KA project.
-This project is also the base for a VSCP implemention on a Microchip 18F PIC device.
+This project is also the base for a VSCP implementation on a Microchip 18F PIC device.
 This is a commercial module that can bought from Grodans Paradis ( see http://www.auto.grodansparadis.com/kelvinntc10k/kelvin_ntc10ka.html)

-The procesor used is the Microchop PIC18F2580 or PIC18F25K80
+The processor used is the Microchip PIC18F2580 or PIC18F25K80

 MPLAB X is used to build the project.
 Some files